Skip to content

 Cathedral Of Our Lady Antwerp Belgium

-• The Royal Museum of Antwerp – You will find an impressive collection of Ruben’s work here.
-You can also learn about the life of the painter who would become one of the most important European artists of all time.
+• The Royal Museum of Antwerp—This museum has an impressive collection of Ruben’s work and offers a chance to learn about the life of the painter who would become one of the most important European artists ever.

 9. Get A Photo with Nello & Patrache

 The tragic story explores the friendship between an orphan and an abandoned dog in the city at Christmas.
-There are many references to the duo in Antwerp, but none as impressive in our opinion as the statue outside of the cathedral.
+There are many references to the duo in Antwerp, but none are as impressive as the statue outside the cathedral.

-Artist Batist Vermeulen created the statue to commemorate this world famous tale.
-While you’re at the statue, you can also admire the stunning gothic cathedral, one of the finest examples of beautiful architecture in all of the province!
+Artist Batist Vermeulen created the statue to commemorate this world-famous tale.
+While you’re at the statue, you can also admire the stunning Gothic cathedral, one of the finest examples of beautiful architecture in the province!

 The Sculpture of Nello & Patrasche located in Antwerp, Belgium